Asset Lifecycle Management Process: Optimizing Your IT Strategy

 - Security audits.
 Periodic reviews verify access controls and compliance posture.

 - End-of-life planning.
-Even while an asset is active, teams should track warranty expiration and vendor support timelines to plan replacement windows.
+Even while an asset is active, track warranty expiration and support timelines to plan replacement windows.

 5. Retirement and disposal